 where r is the Rayleigh optical thickness (Hansen and Travis, 1974), Pr is the Rayleigh scattering phase function (Doerffer, 1992), and θo and θv are the Sun and satellite zenith angles.
 Aerosol type was determined by utilizing the short-wave infrared (SWIR) band to find the maximum pixel value in a clear water body.
-Water is absorbed in the SWIR band so much that any reflectance signal received is due to the multiple scattering aerosol effects in the atmosphere.
-This aerosol contribution (ρa) value (or two values when using Landsat 8’s two SWIR bands) is then extrapolated across the VNIR bands and then subtracted from the Rayleigh corrected reflectance images:
+Water has a large absorption window in the SWIR band so any reflectance signal received is due to the multiple scattering aerosol effects in the atmosphere.
+This aerosol contribution (ρa) value (or two values when using Landsat 8’s two SWIR bands) is then extrapolated across the visible and near-infrared (VNIR) bands and then subtracted from the Rayleigh corrected reflectance images: